vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 In order to understand how the $\text{ADD}$, $\text{SUB}$, $\text{LT}$ and $\text{SLT}$ operations work, one needs to first understand how the zkEVM codes 256-bit strings to signed and unsigned integers.

-Figure 1 shows these codifications for 3-bit strings but the idea can be easily extended to 256-bit strings.
+Figure 1 shows these codifications for 3-bit strings but the idea can easily be extended to the 256-bit strings.